apezoo/rust-otp/otp-web/ARCHITECTURE.md

 ## 6. Build and Deployment

 The `otp-web` application is designed to be deployed as a single, self-contained binary.
-This is achieved by embedding all frontend assets (HTML, CSS, JavaScript) directly into the executable during the build process.
+This is achieved by embedding all frontend assets (HTML, CSS, JavaScript) directly into the executable at compile time.

--   **Build Script (`build.rs`)**: A build script uses the `static-files` crate to recursively package the contents of the `../static` directory.
+-   **Asset Embedding**: We use the `rust-embed` crate to embed the contents of the `../static` directory directly into the application binary.
+This is handled by a procedural macro at the struct definition, eliminating the need for a separate `build.rs` script.
--   **Serving Embedded Files**: The Axum server uses a custom fallback handler to serve these embedded files from memory.
-This eliminates the need for a separate `static` assets directory at runtime, simplifying deployment, especially for precompiled binaries distributed across different operating systems.
+-   **Serving Embedded Files**: The Axum server uses a fallback handler to serve these embedded files from memory.
+This approach ensures that the application is fully self-contained, simplifying deployment and distribution across different operating systems.